 The best thing to do for a diaper rash is to make sure your baby’s bottom stays dry by changing their diaper frequently.
+Let them run around naked for a bit to air their bottom out.
 Water wipes are great for sensitive baby skin but can make leave a wetness behind.
 Burt’s Bee Baby Dusting Powder is 100% natural and formulated without talc, phthalates, parabens, petrolatum, or SLS and can be sprinkled on the bottom to soak up extra wetness.

 Boudreaux’s Butt Paste contains zinc oxide is a great go-to diaper cream that can help to soothe and prevent diaper rashes.
 For extra strength use Triple D Diaper Cream which can be purchased over the counter.

 If baby has a bad rash or yeast infection, a nystatin prescription may be helpful.
 You can also use an over the counter athlete foot cream which contains a similar anti-fugal agent that kills the extra yeast in the body.

 For super raw butts from diarrhea you can make your own miracle butt cream by combining equal parts of hydrocortisone cream, zinc oxide cream, anti-fungal cream (athlete’s foot cream) and liquid antacid in a small container to rub on rash.
 Use for a couple days until rash clears up.
 This miracle cream is only intended to be used temporarily.